- If you are a citizen of the EU, the EEA (Iceland, Liechtenstein and Norway), or Switzerland, you can enter Estonia without a visa.

 - If you are a citizen of a non-EU country and would like to work in Estonia for a short time (up to 6 months in a year), you should apply for a D-visa.
 Before applying for a D-visa, your employer should register your short-term employment with the Estonian Police and Border Guard Board.

 - If you are a citizen of a non-EU country and want to work in Estonia for a longer time (longer than 6 months), you need to apply for a residence permit.
 At first, you have to apply for a temporary residence permit (for work up to 2 years with your first permit).
-After having lived in Estonia for 5 years on a temporary residence permit, you can then apply for a permanent residence permit.
+After having lived in Estonia for 5 years on a temporary residence permit, you can then apply for a long-term residence permit.